Beneficiary Travel Self Service System (BTSSS)

-VA offers two types of travel pay reimbursement: general health care travel and special mode transportation.
+VA offers two types of travel benefits under the Beneficiary Travel Program: general health care travel and special mode transportation.
 As a Veteran, you may be eligible for one or both.
 If you meet the criteria below, you may be eligible if you:

 - Have a service-connected rating of 30% or more.

 - Are traveling for treatment of a service-connected condition.

 - Receive a VA pension, or your income does not exceed the maximum annual VA pension.

 - Are traveling for a scheduled compensation or pension exam.

 - Have vision impairment, spinal cord injury or disorder, double or multiple amputation, enrollment in VA Rehab Programs.

 - Access 24 hours a day, every day

 How is this different from the paper forms and kiosks formerly used to file travel claims?

 BTSSS is an online, self-reporting system that eliminates delays created by paper forms and the kiosks.
 An updated profile is required to file a claim online and to process previously submitted kiosk and paper claims.
 Filing travel claims electronically with BTSSS and using direct deposit result in the fastest payment possible.